evkx/evkx.github.io/content/models/zeekr/7x/7x_long_range_awd/_index.md

 ### Brakes

 The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
-The front discs measure 533 mm, while the rear discs are 457 mm.

 ### Regenerative Braking